redstone99/home-assistant.io/source/_integrations/alert.markdown

   required: false
   type: template
 state:
-  description: The problem condition for the entity.
+  description: The problem condition for the entity watched.
   required: false
   type: string
   default: on